thekwebzfellow/alx-pre_course/README.md

-My first readme
+My first readme file.
-I also updated it
+I also updated it.